 - Marketing promotions: Businesses often offer free bonus points or miles in order to attract your business.
 Occasionally these offers are incredibly lucrative!

-- Sign up for Award Wallet to keep track of your points & miles balances.
+- Sign up for Award Wallet (it’s free!) to keep track of your points & miles balances.

-- Always find the best credit card offers on my Best Credit Card Offers page.
+- Find the best credit card offers on my Best Credit Card Offers page.
 If you get an offer in the mail, though, compare it to my Best Offers page.
 Sometimes targeted offers are better than anything else publicly available.

 Please comment below.